tayganr/purviewlab/modules/module01.md

 ## 2. Grant Access to Microsoft Purview's Data Plane

-By default, the identity used to create the Microsoft Purview account resource will have full access tothe Microsoft Purview Governance Portal.
+By default, the identity used to create the Microsoft Purview account resource will have full access to the Microsoft Purview Governance Portal.
 The following instructions detail how to provide access to additional users within your Azure Active Directory.

 1. Navigate to your Microsoft Purview account and click the **Open Microsoft Purview Governance Portal** tile.